Newly (or Still) Jobless? How to File for Pandemic Unemployment Assistance

 Weekly PUA benefits are half of your state’s average unemployment payment.
 Average state payments range from $215 to $550, meaning that you can expect PUA payments between $107 and $225 weekly.

-A program known as Pandemic Unemployment Emergency Compensation in the CARES Act extends the length of unemployment programs to a maximum of 39 weeks and boosts compensation by an additional $600 a week for four months.
+Provisions in the CARES Act extend the length of unemployment programs to a maximum of 39 weeks and boost compensation by an additional $600 a week until July 31.

 For example, if you are approved for PUA, you will receive a minimum weekly payment of $107 (lowest possible benefit) plus $600.